The-Sigmas/Project_M294_Forum/README.md

 As a User i want to create a Forum Thread in a category so i can start a discussion <br/>
 **Acceptance Criteria:** <br/>
 - As a User can click on Create Thread button
-- A Form is displayed to input the Title, category, Author and content
+- A Form is displayed to input the Title, category and content
 - The thread is displayed in the selected Category after he is finished
 - Validate if the required fields are filled in
 - User sees if the creation was successfull